 Vicodin is one of the many brand names for the combination of acetaminophen and hydrocodone.
-Hydrocodone is an opioid used to treat moderate and severe pain, as well as a treatment for cough.
+Hydrocodone is an opioid used to treat moderate and severe pain, as well as being a treatment for coughs.
 The acetaminophen is a less potent pain reliever that acts on different pain receptors, making Vicodin more effective.

 Approaching a Loved One About Their Addiction

 Unfortunately, the abuse of these pain relievers is related to hundreds of accidents, overdoses, and deaths each year.
 If someone you love is addicted to Vicodin, it may be time to consider approaching them about getting help before it’s too late.

 The process of confronting your loved one about their problem with Vicodin can be intimidating—especially if they began taking the medication to manage pain.
 Try to remain optimistic and positive, because you could very well help them into treatment.
 In addition to remaining compassionate, empathetic, and non-judgmental, you can offer to do the following activities with your loved one:

 - Drive them to the doctor to receive more information.

 - Help them put together information and resources about available treatment plans or centers.